DIY All-Natural Lip Scrub Recipe For Soft Lips

 Disclaimer: This article may contain affiliate links.
 We may earn a small commission if a purchase is made after visiting these links.

 If you live in a dry area with hot summers, or in a cold area with long winters, you’ll already know the effects that harsh weather can have on your lips.
-It’s easy for your lips to become dry, chapped or even cracked over time without the correct treatment.
-Having dry lips can be painful – not to mention unsightly.
+It’s easy for your lips to become dry, chapped, or even cracked over time without the correct treatment.
+Having dry lips can be painful -- not to mention unsightly.
 Thankfully, we have lip scrub to turn to.
 But we’ll get to that shortly.

 I recommend turning to a DIY lip scrub recipe in order to treat your lips, as you’re able to control the amount of the individual ingredients you put in the mixture and create a mixture that’s perfectly suited to you.
-I’ve had great results since switching to the DIY process, and so far haven’t suffered from any dryness and don’t feel the need to re-apply lip products every hour – the effects are lasting!
+I’ve had great results since switching to the DIY process, and so far, haven’t suffered from any dryness and don’t feel the need to re-apply lip products every hour -- the effects are lasting!
 What exactly is lip scrub, you ask?
 Read on!

 What Is A Lip Scrub?

-Lip scrubs are quite similar to lip balms and often contain similar ingredients such as natural waxes, oils, various butters and fats that help to moisturize and protect the sensitive skin on your lips from exposure to the harsh elements.
+Lip scrubs are quite similar to lip balms and often contain similar ingredients such as natural waxes, oils, and various butters and fats that help to moisturize and protect the sensitive skin on your lips from exposure to the harsh elements.
 The difference with lip scrubs though, is that they also contain slightly rougher exfoliating ingredients that help to loosen and remove dead skin cells from the surface of your lips.